Making the Case

 College Graduation Rate

-Source: Double the Numbers for College Success, 2006 A NOTE ABOUT EDUCATION STATISTICS: Different sources report high school graduation, post secondary matriculation and college graduation rates very differently.
+Source: Double the *Numbers for College Success, 2006; National Center for Education Statistics, 2012 A NOTE ABOUT EDUCATION STATISTICS: Different sources report high school graduation, post secondary matriculation and college graduation rates very differently.
 These figures were compiled by a third party non-profit organization, rather than DCPS.